dtonhofer/cows_in_the_maze_puzzle/README.md

-# cows_in_the_maze_puzzle
+# "Cows in the Maze" puzzle solver

+## What is this

-Solve the "Cows in the Maze" puzzle from "Mathematical Recreations", Scientific American 1996-12
+Solve the "Cows in the Maze" puzzle from "Mathematical Recreations", Scientific American 1996-12.

+An early effort, written in 1996.
+In C++.
+Today I would do it in Prolog.